mtgrosser/maybee/README.md

 ### Dealing with nil

 In most cases, you will want to restrict authorizations to authorized subjects only.
 So maybee will refuse any access by default if the subject is `nil`.
-For the special case, where an access should also be granted if the subject is nil, use the `:allow_nil` option:
+For the special case where an access should also be granted if the subject is nil, use the `:allow_nil` option:

 ```ruby
 class Image